-Appli icant's Name: Evalu uator's Name: Rank: more re completing this evaluation and recommendation, please review the re e stringent standards that may be mandatory by discipline-related accr ession, please assess the applicant's qualifications and performance on ea editing agencies.
-The 1.
-Are the applicant's academic credentials appropriate for promotion?
-If "No" or "Questionable", please comment: Yes No Questionable 2.
+Appli cant's Name: Evalu ator's Name: Rank: more e completing this evaluation and recommendation, please revies stringent standards that may be mandatory by discipline-rela ssion, please assess the applicant's qualifications and performan ted accrediting agenci ies.
+The - 1.
+Are the applicant's academic credentials appropriate for prom If "No" or "Questionable", please comment: otion?
+Yes No Questionable 2.
 Does the applicant meet or exceed the years of experience (full-time collegiate-level teaching and/or "other" related) to satisfy the requirements for this promotion?
-If "No" or "Questionable", please comment: Yes No Questionable
+If "No" or "Questionable", please comment : Yes No Questionable